Ilham Armaiyn: Return to Bhayangkara

 In 2019, it was confirmed that Armaiyn would re-join Liga 1 club Bhayangkara, signing a year contract.
 He made his league debut on 16 May 2019 by starting in a 1–1 draw against Borneo at the Segiri Stadium, Samarinda.
-On 21 June, he give assists a opening goal by Flávio Beck Júnior in Bhayangkara's 1–1 away draw over PSS Sleman.
+On 21 June, he give assists an opening goal by Flávio Beck Júnior in Bhayangkara's 1–1 away draw over PSS Sleman.
 During the 2019 season, he only made 14 league appearances and without scoring.

 Barito Putera

 He was signed for Barito Putera to play in the Liga 1 in the 2020 season.

 He made his debut on 29 February 2020, replacing Ambrizal Umanailo in the 80th minute of a 4–0 lost against Madura United at Gelora Ratu Pamelingan Stadium.
 A month later, this season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.